 The Consumer Protection from Unfair Trading Regulations also aims to clarify consumers’ rights and simplify the process of cross-border trade which occurs in the timeshare industry.
 The regulations give you the same protection against unfair practices and timeshare rouge traders whether you’re buying in the UK or purchasing from a website based in Spain, France, Italy etc.

-These regulation are enforced European wide and also impacts on every European trader/businesses that advertise and market to all 480 million consumers in the EU, in the same way, they do to domestic customers.
+These regulations are enforced Europe-wide and also impact on every European trader/businesses that advertise and market to all 480 million consumers in the EU, in the same way they do to domestic customers.

 The principal aim of the regulation is to boost consumer confidence and give businesses a uniform and transparent EU wide set of rules.

 New Right to Redress